Spieth refuses to crack under Masters pressure

 Holding a five-shot overnight lead, the unflappable Spieth had threatened to run away with the year’s first major, widening his lead to seven before a double-bogey at the par-four 17th.

-After carding just a single bogey through the opening two rounds, Spieth had three on Saturday along with his double-bogey, but also hit seven birdies.
+After carding just a single bogey through the opening two rounds, Spieth had three on Saturday along with his double-bogey, but also compiled seven birdies.

+”I knew that something under par would be a good round,“ Spieth told reporters. ”The greens kind of baked up and got quick and slippery.

+”Obviously being four-under at one point in the round and closing it out at two-under is disappointing.

 Competing for the first time in two months after a self-imposed absence from the PGA Tour to retool his game, Woods flashed glimpses of the form that carried him to four green jackets as he joined McIlroy, Kevin Streelman (70), Kevin Na (70) and Dustin Johnson (73) in a tie for fifth, 10 shots back of the frontrunner.